Ken P's Today in History

 • 1943 - (0910 hours) Near the Aleutian Islands, Japanese heavy cruiser Maya hits US heavy cruiser Salt Lake City with a shell.

-• 1943 - (1010 hours) Near the Aleutian Islands, a Japanese shell hits the main deck of heavy cruiser Salt Lake City, passing through the ship below the waterline.
+• 1943 - (1010 hours) Near the Aleutian Islands, a Japanese shell hits the main deck of US heavy cruiser Salt Lake City, passing through the ship below the waterline.

 • 1943 - (1103 hours) Near the Aleutian Islands, an 8-inch shell hits US warship Salt Lake City below the waterline, exploding in a fuel tank.